 The mission of the Jewish Federation of Omaha Foundation is to help assure the stability and continuity of Jewish life and to support communal services in the Omaha area by establishing and accumulating enduring assets for permanent funding resources.

-As of the end of our last fiscal year, June 30, 2019, the Foundation’s assets under management totaled $85.7 million, including $27 million in donor-advised funds.
-In fiscal 2018-2019, the Foundation made over $5 million in charitable distributions.
-Over $2 million was distributed from the Foundation’s endowment and custodial funds, 85% of which went to support the Federation and its agencies.
-An additional $3.3 million was distributed from Foundation donor-advised funds, 27% of which supported the Federation’s Annual Campaign.
+As of the end of our last fiscal year, June 30, 2020, the Foundation’s assets under management totaled $87.7 million, including $27 million in donor-advised funds.
+In fiscal 2019-2020, the Foundation made over $6 million in charitable distributions.
+Over $2 million was distributed from the Foundation’s endowment and custodial funds, 83% of which went to support the Federation and its agencies.
+An additional $4.1 million was distributed from Foundation donor-advised funds, 39% of which supported the Federation’s Annual Campaign and Campus Renovation.

 Executive Director, Howard Epstein, attorney and Chartered Advisor in Philanthropy, joined the Foundation as Executive Director on January 1, 2013.
 He is the fourth executive director in the Foundation’s 36 year history, preceded by Martin C. Ricks, the late Sheldon Bernstein, and the late Jerold Rosen.
-Operations Manager Janet Henthorn, Fund Administrator/Marketing Coordinator Laurie Peatrowsky, Endowment Assistant and Staff Writer Linda Pollard, and LIFE & LEGACY™ Coordinator/OJAA Coordinator Jay Katelman round out the Foundation staff, standing ready, willing and able to assist the Foundation’s supporters and donors.
+Operations Manager Laurie Peatrowsky, Fund and Scholarship Administrator Diane Walker, Endowment Assistant and Staff Writer Linda Pollard, and LIFE & LEGACY™ Coordinator/OJAA Coordinator Jay Katelman round out the Foundation staff, standing ready, willing and able to assist the Foundation’s supporters and donors.

 All of this could not be possible without the exceptional generosity of the Omaha Jewish community.